-- When database is used in a distributed mode.
-Many threads or applications may try to update database.
-We need to ensure that the thread safety or concurrency about the database.
+- When the database is used in a distributed model.
+Many threads or applications may try to update the database.
+We need to ensure that the thread-safety or concurrency about the database.
 A strongly designed database can remove all these deadlock related issues.

 The Databases may be: